-The initial voucher term will be 180 calendar days.
+The initial voucher term will be 1280 calendar days.

-The family must submit a Request for Voucher Extension form for an additional 60 days.
+The family must submit, in writing, a Request for Voucher Extension form for an additional 960 daysat least 15 calendar days prior to the initial voucher term expiration.

 19-II.C.
 LOCAL PREFERENCES